 Style and Construction: Thumb break or having a weapon retention system, forward draw.
-All holsters shall be approved by the Range Master.
+All

 14. DRESS UNIFORM AMMUNICATION CASE

 Material: Leather or composite leather appearance material, basketweave, capable of carrying two vertically placed ammunition magazines, one in each of two maximum pouches, with a single silver cover snap on each cover of each pouch.